elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-10-16-cs2107-lecture-8-network-security.md

 # Denial of services attacks
+The prevention of authorised access to resources or the delaying of time critical operation

+Affects:
+- Availability: Property of being accessible and usable upon demand by authorized entity

+## Types
+- Local attacks: more easily tracked
+- Malform attacks: Does not usually work on updated OS
+- Packet flooding:
+	- Overwhelm victims with request or data
+    - Attacker amplify small traffic to obtain large traffic typically by using abailble public servers (Internet infrastructure) such as DNS, NTP, CharGen
+- ICMP/SMURF flood attack
+	- Sends ICMP ping request to router
+    - Instructs router to broadcast this request to all local nodes
+    - Request source IP is spoofed with victims IP address
+    - Router broadcast this echo request
+    - Entity that recieves the request replies to it by sending an echo reply to source which is the victim

+The victim is overwhelm with echo reply from the entire network, the attacker takes advatnage of the amplification effect

+## ICMP/SMURF preventive
+- Its not effective
+- Router now configured not to broadcast the request
+- Prevent: Disable the feature that is thought to be useful previously

+## HTTP GET Applicaation layer DOS attack
+- Flood a web server with HTTP request
+- Large number of attacker required
+- Dos is carried ot by large number of attackers which is called DDos (Distributed Denial of service)

+## Bot net
+- Zombie: a compromised machine
+- Botnet: A large collection of connected bots communicating via covert channels
+- Botnet has a command and control mechanism and thus can be controlled by individual to carry out DDOS
+- Possible uses:
+	- Flooding
+    - Vulnerability scanning
+    - Anonymizing HTTP proxy
+    - Email address harvesting
+    - Cipher breaking
+> Why covert channels are use by botnets

 # Userful network security tools

+- Wireshark
+- Nmap (port scanner)

 # Protection: Securing the communication channel using cryptography

+Achieve:
+- Confidentiality (Encryption)
+- Authenticity (MAC, PKI, Strong authentication)

+Protocols:
+- TLS/SSL
+- WIFI protected acccess 2 (WPA2)
+- Internet protocol security (IPsec)

+Layers:

+> Some protection span across multiple layers or do not provide full protoction of the target layers

+- Analyse a attack: Figure out what layer the attacker resides
+- Complication: Some attacker span across multiple layers

+## Remarks
+- A secuirty protocol that protects layer k would protect infomation from that layer and aboce against an attacker sitting at layer k-1 and below

+E.g: What happens if attacker resides at layer 1 and there is a secuirty protcol that protects layer3?

+- What is protoected by secuirty protocol: The infomation generated in the layer 3 and above
+- Not protected: Infomation generated in layer 2

+## Protocols

+### SSL/TLS
+- Sits on top of transport layer
+- When application wants to send data to the other endpoint, it first pass the data and the destination IP address to SSL/TLS
+- TLS/SSL protects the data using encruption (Confidentiality) and MAC (AUthenticity) and then instructs the transport layer to send the protected data
+- End to end encryption is performed

+Usage:
+- ALice access Luminus to upload her file a.pdf
+- Alice machine:
+	- Luminus client passes the file a.pdf to HTTPS and then to TLS
+	- TLS protects the data by encryption and MAC
+	- TLS passes the protoected data to the transport layer
+- Luminus:
+	- The transport layer passes the protected data to TLS
+	- TLS decrypt the data and verify the MAC for integrity
+    - TLS passes the decrypted data to luminus application

+> Handshaking is also used here (Jus ommited)

+#### Attacker at physical layer
+- Mallory can sniff and spoof the pdf locally
+-

+### WPA2
+- Wifi protected access 2:
+	- Employed in home wifi access point
+    - More secure than WEP (Broekn), WPA
+Protections:
+- Layer 2 (link)
+- Layer 1 (Physical)

+> Not all info in layer 2 is protected

+### IPsec
+- Provides integrity and authenticity protoection of IP address but not their confidentiality
+	- Attacker cant spoof source IP
+    - Can still learn source and destination

 # Protection: Firewall
 # Protection: Network security management